-You won’t have any troubles using this machine since you’ll get the Instructional Manual in English and Spanish where everything is thoroughly explained!
+You won’t have any trouble using this machine since you’ll get the Instructional Manual in English and Spanish where everything is thoroughly explained!
 If you still have doubts, feel free to contact Brother Customer support center!

 What to say but that people are thrilled with this sewing model.
 Your kid will enjoy sewing on this machine and you’ll be satisfied, too!